Precise asymptotics of the spin $+2$ Teukolsky field in the Kerr black hole interior: Precise asymptotics in redshift region near

-The crucial point is that the second term on the LHS of \eqref{eqn:ineq3} contains at least one extra $T$ derivative\footnote{Also notice that we lose a lot of derivatives to control this term.} compared to the other terms in \eqref{eqn:ineq3}.
-In order to estimate this term, we use the Sobolev embedding \eqref{eqn:sobolevbase} and \eqref{eqn:drooo} to obtain in $\un$
+The crucial point is that the second and third terms on the LHS of \eqref{eqn:ineq3} contains at least one extra $T$ derivative\footnote{Also notice that we lose a lot of derivatives to control the third term.} compared to the other terms in \eqref{eqn:ineq3}.
+In order to estimate this term, we use the Sobolev embedding \eqref{eqn:sobolevbase} and {\eqref{eqn:drooo}, \eqref{eq:vpspin} three times to obtain\footnote{{Note that to obtain the second inequality, denoting $\psi=T^{p+j}\Phi^{k_2}\psim$, we use \eqref{eqn:drooo}, \eqref{eq:vpspin} three times, and the fact that $(Y_{m,2}^s(\cos\theta)e^{im\phi_+})_{\ell\geq 2,|m|\leq \ell}$ is an orthonormal basis of spin $s$ scalars on $S(u,\ubar)$, to get the elliptic estimate